 (Also known as ‘Roden’s Dragoons’ or ‘Roden’s Foxhunters’)

-These wore standard dark blue Light Dragoon uniforms with Tarleton helmets, ‘hussar-braid’ and white breeches.
-Facings were recorded as white, but some surviving items show pale buff (though this might be due to age).
-The button/braid colour is not known.
+These wore blue Light Dragoon uniforms (one source describes them as ‘bright blue’) with Tarleton helmets, a white-over-red plume, ‘hussar-braid’ and white breeches.
+Facings were recorded as white.
+The button/braid colour was white (silver for officers).

 2nd Irish Fencible Cavalry